tlodge/lend-website/public/blogs/theme2.md

 In our most recent Lived Experience Advisory Panel workshop we presented a very early stage prototype to get a little feedback and seed discussions on features of our intervention.
 They were asked to use our prototype to ‘bookmark’ up to four narratives that they felt were valuable.
-They were asked to use two approaches to discover narratives i. *structured browsing* which displayed thumbnails of videos alongside titles and summaries, with simple filters to refine the list of available videos and a ii. a *conversational interface* that provides clips from narratives in response to discussions.
+They were asked to use two approaches to discover narratives

+i. *structured browsing* which displayed thumbnails of videos alongside titles and summaries, with simple filters to refine the list of available videos and ii. *a conversational interface* that provides clips from narratives in response to discussions.

 ## Richness of requirements and 'co-identification'

-Even within this brief exercise, participants described a wide range of requirements for narratives: seeking information, shared experiences, cultural resonance, advice, and opportunities to reflect on previously viewed material.
-For shared-experience narratives in particular, several participants looked for close alignment with their own circumstances, including gender, relationship roles, dementia type, and quite specific lived experiences.
+This small exercise illustrated something important: there is a rich range of features that users may look for in their narratives: information, shared experiences, cultural resonance, advice.
+For shared-experience narratives, the 'shared' part is equally rich: gender, relationship roles, dementia type as well as quite specific situations and circumstances.

-With the conversational interfaces, we're interested in an approach we're calling **narrative co-identification**.
-This is where a user works with an agent and their back-and-forth exchanges help gather details for discovering appropriate narratives.
-From our discussions around [narrative content](./theme3) we know there is a risk of causing frustration and offence if the narratives fail to meet (what can be quite specific) requirements.
-Perhaps conversational intefaces might help us to better predict whether these cases.
+It may be that conversational interfaces are particularly well suited to capturing this richness.
+Users can converse with an agent to gradually establish a user's intent (narrative co-identification).
+Our ability to do so may profoundly affect the outcomes of the intervention.
+Our discussions around [narrative content](./theme3) indicate that there's a risk of causing frustration and offence if the narratives fail to meet (often quite specific, even subtle) requirements.

 ## Scaffolding the narrative lifecycle